De Bazel: The building

 The building has a concrete framing (designed by A.D.N. van Gendt) covered by interchanged layers of brick and granite, which gave rise to its nickname De Spekkoek ("Layer Cake").
-In the base, sevenite was used.
+In the base, syenite was used.
 To visually temper these horizontal elements, vertical elements were added to the building's facade.
 The building is centered on two light-courts, and its inner details bear some resemblance to works of American architects Frank Lloyd Wright and Louis Sullivan.
 Almost all interior parts of the building, such as floor mosaics, frames of the airducts, telephone booths, room decorations, as well as its furniture, were also designed by de Bazel.

 The materials, massing, scale, interior details and exterior sculptures all mark this building as a good, although late, example of the Dutch variety of Brick Expressionism.
 Though many changes were made to the building much of the interior has remained in its original state, among which the large meeting room on the third floor.
 The building was declared a monument in 1991.